Renting

 Online portals

-You can find rentals on a number of different property websites that allow you to search by region, price, accommodation type, etc. Many are in French but you can translate if using a browser such as Google Chrome.
-Some popular sites are:
+You can find rentals on a number of different property websites that allow you to search by region, price, length of stay, etc. Many are in French but you can translate if using a browser such as Google Chrome.

 Property agents